 - Business Growth.
 Texas is ranked #1 in job growth by Forbes magazine.
 Over 10% of US Manufacturing occurs in Texas.
 Businesses need power.

-High demand for a limited resource will drive Texas electricity prices up this summer.
+High demand for a limited resource could drive Texas electricity prices up this summer.

 Getting Power Where it’s Needed — Transmission Costs